dieuwkehupkes/dieuwkehupkes.github.io/publications.md

 ## In preparation/under review

-* Jumelet, J. and Hupkes, D. (2018).
-Do language models understand anything?
-On the ability of LSTMs to understand negative polarity items.
-To appear at the *EMNLP* workshop *Analyzing and interpreting neural networks for NLP*.

 * Nielsen A., Hupkes D., Kirby S. and Smith K. (in prep).
 The arbitrariness of the sign revisited: An examination of the roles of phonological similarity and task construction in an artificial language learning paradigm.

 ## 2018